This is a big question.

 Having a positive conversation asking for greater intimacy seemed to create more intimacy in and of itself.
 This is because one spouse was opening up and expressing vulnerability about a sensitive issue, so greater intimacy resulted from the act of asking for intimacy.

 The other thing is that having this conversation seemed to have some lasting benefit.
-The spouse asking for intimacy also had greater likelihood of those intimacy needs being met in the future as well.[v]
+The spouse asking for intimacy also had a greater likelihood of those intimacy needs being met in the future as well.[v]

 In summary, loneliness is painful, but there are two key strategies you can learn to eliminate loneliness from your marriage.
 One is to work on emotion skills, and the other is to work on communication skills.
 Just working on these skills is a huge help in and of itself.
 And be encouraged – these are skills that can be learned.